Updated July 26, 2021

 What Is Open or Closed:

-- All animal habitats are open except the Discovery Center (Reptile House) and one short path in front of the Genets.
-Some extended barrier fencing is placed around a limited number of select habitats for added distancing around COVID-susceptible animals, but those animal habitats can still be viewed.
+- All animal habitats and facilities are open except one short path in front of the Genets.
+Some extended barrier fencing is placed around a limited number of select habitats for added distancing around COVID-susceptible animals, but those animal habitats can still be viewed

 - The Gift Shop is open.